TERMS AND CONDITIONS FOR RESEARCH ASSISTANT AND DISSERTATION EXPEDITIONS

-Loss and/or damage to any luggage or personal possessions and money: the maximum amount we will have to pay you in respect of these claims is an amount equivalent to the limit identified on the insurance policy which applies to this type of loss per person in total
+- Loss and/or damage to any luggage or personal possessions and money: the maximum amount we will have to pay you in respect of these claims is the value of the excess on your insurance policy, up to a maximum value of £150.

 14.4 It is a condition of our acceptance of liability under this clause that you notify any claim to us and our supplier(s) strictly in accordance with the complaints procedure set out in these Terms and Conditions.